SujalAhrodia/Practice_2020/README.md

 > 4. Given a binary tree, return the zigzag level order traversal of its nodes' values. (ie, from left to right, then right to left for the next level and alternate between).

+> 5. Given a 2d grid map of '1's (land) and '0's (water), count the number of islands.
+An island is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
+You may assume all four edges of the grid are all surrounded by water.

 </details>